-The lacquer coating on the polished brass glass doors and trim pieces can be damaged or removed causing corrosion and/or tarnish.
-To help protect the solid brass; use a non-acidic wax and avoid the over-spray of acidic/alkali based glass cleaners on the brass pieces.
-If the solid brass begins to turn black, all the protective coating should be removed and the metal re-polished, either by hand or professionally.
-Subsequently, the finish will not be as "bright' or lustrous without the protective coating.
-Solid polished brass will acquire a patina over years of use.
-This is a normal occurrence and can be polished.
+IMPORTANT: The lacquer coating on the polished brass glass doors and trim pieces can be damaged or removed causing corrosion and/or tarnish.
+Do not remove the protective lacquer coating from plated polished doors and trim.
+To help protect the finish; use a non-acidic wax and avoid the over-spray of acidic/alkali based glass cleaners on the brass pieces.
+Please understand that the heat of the fire will cause the protective lacquer finish to slightly change to a light caramel color.
+Do not be alarmed as this is a normal occurrence.